 Cellular Engineering

-We are developing new cell engineering and biomolecular tools that can expand the repertoire of cellular control, accelerate drug discovery, control stem cell fate and function, and develop 3D and spheroid cell culture platforms.
+We are developing new cell engineering and biomolecular tools that can expand the repertoire of cellular control, accelerate drug discovery, control stem cell fate and function, develop 3D and spheroid cell culture platforms, and identify potential for immune escape from vaccines.

 Projects